urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 ### Obstacle expansion:

-Once the **cost map** is completed and all the detected obstacles have been added to the **obstacle array** I create an **obstacle map** which will store all obstacles plus an extra expansion to prevent the car from driving too close to the walls.
+Once the **cost map** is completed and all the detected obstacles have been added to the **obstacle array** I create an **obstacle map** which will store an extra cost assigned to the cells near the obstacles stored in the **obstacle array** so that the taxi does not navigate too close to the obstacles.

-This expansion is made the following way:
+This proccess follows the next structure, for every obstacle in **obstacle array** a square region centered on its coordinates is ran through.
+An initial extra weight is calculated and adjusted depending on the relative position.
+In each neighboring cell, if certain conditions are met (within the boundaries of the map, it is not an obstacle, it has not been modified and it has a non-zero cost), the extra weight is assigned.

-  - For every obstacle in **obstacle array** I assign a cost to the cells around the obstacle that de
+For every obstacle in **obstacle array** I assign a cost to the cells around the obstacle in a square shape.
+Depending on the

 ### Gradient navigation:

 Once the **cost map** and the **obstacle map** are calculated the **final cost map** is obtained as the sum of both maps, so that, the cost of the cells near to the obstacles is incremented.
 Therefore, the **final cost map** will be the one used by the taxi to navigate.
 The navigation part follows the next structure:
 - Get the position of the car relative to the map.
-- Expand a aXa square around the taxi and get the coordinates relative to the map of the cell with less cost.
+- Run through all the cells that form an aXa square around the taxi and get the coordinates relative to the map of the cell with less cost.
 - Once the cell with less cost is founded, check if the target is reached (with some tolerance) and end navigation in case it is.
 - Convert cell coordinates with minimum cost to world coordinates relative to the taxi and calculate speeds the following way:
   - **angular_speed:** is calculated as the tan of these coordinates.